 In such cases, rare as they are, parishioners should always find out what recipe was used, should try to get the proper recipe—wheat and water only—used instead, and should follow up with their bishop if this is not done.

 Although the use of any other words of consecration whatsoever is both gravely illicit and gravely sinful, it is not necessarily invalid.
-So long as the words used for consecration express the fact that”This is my Body”and “This is . . . my Blood” then the consecration will be valid.
-The other words used further specify and elaborate the purposes of Christ’s sacrifice and of the sacrament, but they do not pertain to the basic reality of Christ’s Real Presence under the forms of bread and wine.
+So long as the words used for consecration express the fact that ”This is my Body” and “This is . . . my Blood,” the consecration will be valid.
+The other words used further specify and elaborate the purposes of Christ’s sacrifice and of the sacrament, but they do not pertain to the basic reality of Christ’s real presence under the forms of bread and wine.
 Consequently, they are not necessary to bring about the Real Presence (see N. Halligan, The Sacraments and Their Celebration, 67).

-Can a Mass be celebrated in so illicit manner that it would not fulfill one’s Sunday obligation?
-The answer, under the current (1983) Code of Canon Law, will almost always be “no.” For practical purposes, the only Latin Rite Masses that would not fulfill one’s Sunday obligation would be those that make no pretense whatsoever of being based on the 1975 or 1962 Missals.
+Can a Mass be celebrated in so illicit a manner that it would not fulfill the Sunday obligation?
+The answer, under the current (1983) Code of Canon Law, will almost always be “no.” For practical purposes, the only Latin Rite Masses that would not fulfill one’s Sunday obligation would be those that make no pretense whatsoever of being based on the 2002 or 1962 missals or on other approved forms, such as the Dominican Rite or the Anglican Use.

 The legislative history of this canon is informative.
 Originally, it included the word “legitimately,” stating that one’s Sunday obligation was fulfilled by “assistance at a Mass that is legitimately celebrated anywhere in a Catholic rite.”
 In the drafting process for the 1983 Code of Canon Law, the word “legitimately” was dropped.
 The Holy See did not want the laity in a position of having to evaluate which Masses were legitimately celebrated and which were not (cf. Coriden, Green, and Heintschel, ed.s, The Code of Canon Law: A Text and Commentary, 854).